EleniSkouroupathi/CV/README.md

 BEng in Civil Engineering

+## Work Experience

+### Makers Academy, London (October 2015 - January 2016)

+Highly selective 12 week intensive coding bootcamp.

+**Consultant Intern**, Hyder Consulting: July 2013 - August 2013

+Attended meetings with clients and site investigations.
+Proofread documents for errors.
+Created structural drawings for my mentor to use in meetings.

+My experience at Hyder gave me valuable insight into the runnings of a company.

 ## Interests

-Kickboxing, chess, and videgames.
-Also regularly create original content for meme websites.
+Kickboxing, drawing, chess, and videgames.
+I also regularly create original funny content for meme websites.